R v Kirby; Ex parte Boilermakers' Society of Australia: The High Court application

 The Boilermakers applied to the High Court for a writ of prohibition compelling Kirby, Dunphy and Ashburner and the Metal Trades Employers Association, to appear before the High Court to show cause why they should not be prohibited from further proceeding on orders.
 The Boilermakers challenged the orders on the grounds that sections of the Conciliation and Arbitration Act were invalid in that the Court of Conciliation and Arbitration was given non-judicial powers (administrative, arbitral, executive and legislative powers) as well as judicial powers and the separation of powers in Chapter III of the Constitution meant that the same body could not exercise judicial and non-judicial powers.
 Eggleston QC appeared for the Boilermakers.
 Menzies QC appeared for the Arbitration Court and the Attorney-General.
 Macfarlan QC appeared for the Metal Trades Employers Association.

 Judgment of the High Court

 The High Court held that the judicial power of the Commonwealth could not be vested in a tribunal that also exercised non-judicial functions.
 It is a major case dealing with the separation of powers in Australian law.

 Grant of both judicial and non-judicial powers

-Dixon CJ, McTiernan, Fullagar and Kitto JJ held that it was:
+Dixon, McTiernan, Fullagar and Kitto held that it was: